pensando/dsc-drivers/README.md

  - add custom Dynamic IRQ Moderation profile
  - fix a use-after-free issue seen on ARM
  - replace WARN_ON with dev_warn()

+2023-08-29 - driver update for 23.08.1-001
+ - updates to FLR handling
+ - improved handling of scatter-gather with TSO
+ - better error handling for ionic_start_queues_reconfig
+ - fix up initial coalesce_usec values
+ - various other small updates from upstream